ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ## Thermal performance and heatsink efficiency

-The Zero 2 has a really small PCB size and as such not that much heat could be transferred from the SoC through the ball grid array into a copper ground plane (that's what the RPi guys started to do on the larger boards from RPi 3B+ on).
-And unfortunately the SoC is made in an ancient 40nm process that is really not power efficient by today's standards.
+The Zero 2 has a really small PCB size and as such not that much heat could be transferred from the SiP through the ball grid array into a copper ground plane (that's what the RPi guys started to do on the larger boards from RPi 3B+ on).
+And unfortunately the SoC die is made in an ancient 40nm process that is really not power efficient by today's standards.

 Applying my 'standard heatsink' with appropriate fin spacing for passive cooling (letting convection help) does not provide that much benefits as long as there's enough radiation possible: at an ambient temperature of 23°C the idle temp is just ~1.5°C lower (40.8°C vs. 39.2°C with heatsink applied).
 This is the board lying flat on a table without any enclosure.